-Our site has been redesigned for simplicity and ease of use, placing the customer at the center of the design process.
+Our site is designed for simplicity and ease of use, placing the customer at the center of the design process.
 Web customer research, best practices and benchmarking data, as well as web traffic reports, were analyzed to determine which features, information and services were of highest relevance to our customers.

 Customers can find what they are looking for and accomplish tasks, such as paying their bills and applying for rebates, quickly and efficiently.

 Web Accessible Design

 Making our utility web site accessible means our customers with visual, hearing, motor and cognitive disabilities can better understand, navigate, and interact with our site.

 Different disabilities require different adaptations in web design and programming.
 Most of these adaptations benefit all customers because accessibility and good web site design are complimentary.

 Improving our web sites’ usability is an ongoing and evolutionary process.
 Our company is committed to continually incorporating future refinements to the look and feel for both the general and My Account web sites.

 Because website accessibility and best practices are an ever changing field of technology, we are committed to upgrading the website as new changes and standards become the general "best practice" web industry rules.